 Qualification(s): LLB (Hons) BCA

-Jacinta Lewin is a Senior Associate in our Melbourne office.
+Jacinta Lewin is a Senior Associate in the social justice practice of Maurice Blackburn's Melbourne office.

 “Achieving great outcomes for my clients is very satisfying.
-So is having the opportunity to meet and work for people from a broad range of backgrounds; be it postal workers, truckies, Federal police or public servants,” says Jacinta.
+So is having the opportunity to meet and work for people from a broad range of backgrounds and cultures.” says Jacinta.

-Jacinta is a passionate and experienced solicitor who enjoys acting for injured workers and ensuring they receive their full entitlements.
-She strongly believes that as a lawyer she has a responsibility to advocate in a committed manner that maximises her clients’ access to justice.
+Jacinta is a passionate and experienced solicitor who enjoys making the law real and meaningful for everyday people.
+She strongly believes that as a lawyer she has a responsibility to advocate in a committed manner that maximises her clients’ access to justice and equity.

-“I was drawn to working within challenging compensation schemes where high quality practitioners were needed to ensure that clients can access their full entitlements.
-Working in schemes that often provide little certainty for my clients means we have to work even harder to ensure that their rights and entitlements are protected.”
+“I was drawn to working within challenging legal schemes where high quality practitioners were needed to ensure that clients can access their full entitlements and rights.
+Working in legal areas that often provide little certainty for my clients means you have to work even harder to ensure that their rights, entitlements and freedoms are protected.”

 Memberships & accreditations